nathanrreed/guelph-planner/README.md

-Currently only scales usablely to 480p
+Currently scales usablely to 480p